What is a Dermatologist? What is Dermatology?

 How to get an appointment with a dermatologist ?

-NZ DermNet's Directory of NZ Dermatologists lists the names and addresses of dermatologists in New Zealand.
+Arrange to see a dermatologist as soon as possible when symptoms of skin disease appear, or when current therapy is ineffective.
+Expert diagnosis, rapid cure, or good management means decreased cost and less suffering.
+The New Zealand Dermatological Society's website lists the names and addresses of dermatologists in New Zealand.
 Patients are only seen by appointment.
 Some dermatologists prefer that you are referred by your general practitioner but many will see you by self referral.
-Please ring to find your local dermatologist's requirements.

 There is a growing trend for some family practitioners that have an interest in dermatology to call themselves ‘skin specialists’; they are not Registered as Specialist Dermatologists in New Zealand.
-If you are in doubt, please check the DermNet NZ Directory or ask to see the doctor's qualifications or their NZ Dermatological Society's Continuing Medical Education Certificate.
+If you are in doubt, please check the NZDSi Directory or ask to see the doctor's qualifications or their NZ Dermatological Society's Continuing Professional Develpment Certificate.

 Books about skin diseases: